Dre Campbell Farm

 The key to keeping an organic garden alive is to watch out for pests.
 They are looking for an easy meal, and your farm may seem like an easy target.

-As a result, pay close attention to what sorts of pests are in your garden and look for natural ways to deal with them.
-See the article: Natural and homemade pesticides for vegetable gardens.
+As a result, pay close attention to the pests in your garden and look for natural ways to deal with them.
+See our article on natural and homemade pesticides for vegetable gardens.

 Sasha Campbell